 When you work every week to rake, trim, and feed your lawn, the last thing you want to see are weeds.
 While there are many weed control products you can buy, most of them contain harsh chemicals.
-If you have kids or pets who love playing in the yard, the last thing you want is for them getting exposed to compounds that are possibly carcinogenic.
+If you have kids or pets who love playing in the yard, the last thing you want is for them to get exposed to compounds that are possibly carcinogenic.

 A better option is to use natural ingredients to kill weeds around your garden.
 You’ll also be surprised that many of these ingredients are probably already in your pantry!
 Here are 10 easy DIY ways to kill weeds naturally!
 If you’re looking for gardening ideas, don’t miss these DIY garden ideas.